NOMAD: A Multi-Agent LLM System for UML Class Diagram Generation from Natural Language Requirements: Introduction

 \section{Introduction}

-Requirements Engineering (RE) plays a foundational role in software and systems development by capturing and aligning stakeholders' needs with the objectives of engineering teams.
-Within Model-Driven Engineering (MDE), these specifications are formalised into artefacts like UML class diagrams, which serve as high-level blueprints and facilitate communication among diverse stakeholders.
-However, they are difficult to manage, and errors occurring during these phases are expensive to correct later in the project's lifecycle \cite{ferreira2011reducing}.
-Accurate modelling may drastically decrease the overall software development cost and reduce the number of changes in later stages.
+Domain modelling plays a central role in software and systems development by capturing the structure of a problem domain and providing a shared conceptual understanding among stakeholders.
+However, constructing accurate models remains challenging, and errors introduced at this stage are costly to correct later in the development lifecycle \cite{ferreira2011reducing}.
+Consequently, precise domain modelling is critical for reducing downstream development effort and limiting late-stage changes.

-Traditional automation techniques for generating UML models from natural language rely on handcrafted, rule-based systems \cite{meng2024automated, meziane2008generating, akundi2024text}.
-While effective in narrow contexts, these approaches struggle to generalise due to the linguistic variability and ambiguity inherent in natural language requirements \cite{fantechi2017ambiguity}.
-Large Language Models (LLMs) have shown promise in interpreting natural language and synthesising structured representations, suggesting their potential for automating aspects of RE and model generation \cite{he2024llm}.
-While there is growing interest in using LLMs for model synthesis, existing research has focused predominantly on proprietary models (such as OpenAI's ChatGPT), treating them as a single-agent assistant and using simple prompting techniques \cite{wang2024llms, camara2023assessment}.
-Recent findings in AI-assisted software development show that LLMs perform more effectively when organised into multi-agent systems that decompose complex problems and coordinate through communication \cite{qian2023chatdev}.
-Yet, despite UML diagram generation necessitating multiple reasoning steps, no prior work has applied a modular multi-agent LLM architecture to the task of UML diagram synthesis from natural language.
+Within Model-Driven Engineering (MDE), domain models are formalised into artefacts such as UML class diagrams.
+Traditional automation techniques for generating UML models from natural language rely on handcrafted, rule-based systems \cite{meng2024automated,meziane2008generating}.
+While interpretable, these approaches struggle to generalise due to linguistic variability and ambiguity in requirements \cite{fantechi2017ambiguity}.
+LLMs can map natural language directly to structured representations \cite{he2024llm}, and multi-agent systems have been shown to improve LLM performance by decomposing complex tasks \cite{qian2023chatdev}.
+However, despite UML diagram generation necessitating multiple reasoning steps, no prior work has applied this modular approach to UML diagram generation.

-Inspired by recent successes in AI-assisted software development using multi-agent LLM frameworks, we present NOMAD, a cognitively inspired multi-agent system for UML model synthesis.
-NOMAD decomposes the task of class diagram generation into a sequence of goal-directed cognitive subtasks, mirroring the reasoning process of a software/systems engineer.
-Each agent tackles a specific subtask, contributing to a structured pipeline that incrementally builds the final model.
+In this work, we present NOMAD, a cognitively inspired multi-agent system that decomposes class diagram generation into goal-directed subtasks, each handled by a specialized agent, mirroring the reasoning process of software engineers.